keithalewis/math/fof.md

 Profit and loss does not capture the dynamics over the period.
 Cash flows and transactions cause changes to positions.
-Instrument holders receive cash flows based on the amount held, transactions involve an exchage of holdings between the buyer and seller.
+Instrument holders receive cash flows based on the amount held, transactions involve an exchange of holdings between the buyer and seller.
 These show up the trade blotter _account_.
 Accountants call this the _cash flow statement_.